 Won’t female pets miss having puppies or kittens?

-No. Female pets care for their young for a few months until weaned and then usually have nothing to do with them.
+Despite popular belief, they won’t!
+Female pets care for their young for a only few months until weaned and then usually have nothing to do with them.
 Also, pregnancy can be very dangerous.
 Pets can experience pregnancy complications that lead to death.

 Will neutering my pet take away his "manhood?"